wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 Let's say now that we have 4 cores.
 One option is for all 4 tasks to start at the same time, in which case they all read their input at the same time from disk.
-They split the disk Bandwidth evenly, and thus it takes 4 seconds for each task to read its input.
-Then each task computes for 4 seconds.
+They split the disk bandwidth evenly, and thus it takes 4 seconds for each task to read its input.
+Then each task computes for 4 seconds on its own core.
 So the program runs for 8 second on the 4 cores.
 This execution is depicted below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_io_dag_4_cores_1.svg">I/O parallel program execution on 4 core</object>
 <div class="caption"><strong>Figure A.2.3.3:</strong>
 Execution on 4 cores, with simultaneous I/O. </div>

 One  may wonder whether it may be a  better idea  to stagger the  task executions, so that only one file is read from disk at a time.
 This alternative